-Now that we’ve laid forth the agenda behind KJV ‘Reformation’ Bible, lets see if we can discern the agenda behind some of the most popular subsequent translations.
+Now that we’ve laid forth the agenda behind KJV ‘Reformation’ Bible, lets see if we can discern the agenda behind the manuscripts which for the basis of some of the most popular subsequent translations.

-What do the above translations have in common?
-Rather than being based on the Textus Receptus, which has roots that can be traced back to the very 1st century church of the apostles in Antioch, known as the Peshitta Bible (See documentary linked at the end of this article, “Which Bible?”), they are rather based Wescott & Hort’s pro-catholic Jerome’s Latin Vulgate Greek text, which is based on manuscripts, namely the Vaticanus and Sinaiticus, which do not agree with the majority of extant texts.
-Proponents of their school essentially argue because they’re “older” manuscripts, they must be more accurate.
-This of course requires us to overlook facts such as the Sinaiticus agreeing with the manuscripts of the pagan-msytic school of Alexandria, and being found in garbage can awaiting to be burned; or that Wescott & Hort had a totally unbiblical theology, which invariable is going to have an impact in translation decisions; or for instance the influences of individuals such as the Jesuit Carlos Martini on Bibles such as the NIV.
+What do these translations have in common?
+Rather than being based on the Textus Receptus, which has roots that can be traced back to the very 1st century church of the apostles (you will find several documentaries on the history of the Bible linked under the resource section of my website), they are rather based Wescott & Hort’s Roman Catholic pro-Jerome’s Latin Vulgate counter-reformation Greek texts, which is based on manuscripts (chiefly Vaticanus and Sinaiticus), which do not agree with the majority of extant texts.
+Proponents who advocate these line of translations essentially argue because they’re “older” manuscripts, they must be more accurate.
+This of course requires us to overlook fact that “older” doesn’t necessarily equate to more accurate if it’s not ultimately a copy of the original manuscripts, and the more recent copies, though not as old, are in fact copies of a line leading back to the originals.
+It also requires us to overlook such matters of fact as the Sinaiticus agreeing with the manuscripts of the pagan-msytic school of Alexandria, and literally being found in garbage can awaiting to be burned; or that Wescott & Hort had a totally unbiblical theology (which we will demonstrate just below); or for instance the influence of secret socities for instance the Jesuit Carlos Martini’s on the NIV.